joanweru/alx-system_engineering-devops/0x02-shell_redirections/README.md

 When the notation `< filename` is added to the end of a command, the input of the command is read from the specified file name.
 The **<** symbol is known as the *input redirection operator*

+## Pipelines
+Pipelines connect multiple commands together.
+With pipelines, each command reads the previous command’s output.

+`command1 | command2 | command`

+## Filters

+Filters are programs that take plain text(either stored in a file or produced by another program) as standard input, transforms it into a meaningful format, and then returns it as standard output.

 ### Tasks

 This repo contains tasks for my 0x02.
 Shell, I/O Redirections and filters Project.
 The following are scripts in this repo and their uses.